IsAvaible/FireballPredictor/README.md

 # Fireball Predictor

-A client-side Fabric mod for Minecraft 1.21.11 that visualizes the trajectory and impact of fireballs and wither skulls in real-time.
+A client-side Fabric mod for Minecraft 26.2 and 1.21.11 that visualizes the trajectory and impact of fireballs, wither skulls, and wind charges in real-time.

 ![Screenshot](docs/assets/Screenshot.png)